YYCoder/automan/README.md

 > Don't forget to run `yarn clear` or `npm run clear` first then run the test script, or the test coverage result would be wrong.

 ## Motivation
-Mostly, we will face some situations that are completely pointless, only makes you typing all the time.
+Mostly, we will face some situations that are completely pointless (as a front-end developer), only makes you typing all the time.
 For example, when adding a page or adding a component.
-First, you make a new file, then, you write a lot of template code like below (as a front-end developer):
+First, you make a new file, then, you write a lot of template code like below:

 ```jsx
 import React from 'react';